Enhance what already exists

 Thyssengas-Techniker bei der präzisen Wartung einer Armatur in einer Gas-Anlage zur Optimierung des bestehenden Netzes.

-Avoidance of methane emissions
+Avoiding methane emissions

 Nikolai Hochbein